-- (1) Relates to (1) the audit of our annual financial statements and internal controls (2) the review of the financial statements included in our quarterly reports, and (3) statutory audits required by non-U.S. jurisdictions.
+(1) Relates to (1) the audit of our annual financial statements and internal controls (2) the review of the financial statements included in our quarterly reports, and (3) statutory audits required by non-U.S. jurisdictions.
 Audit fees for fiscal year 2019 also includes fees related to the adoption of Financial Accounting Standards Board ("FASB"), Accounting Standards Codification Topic ("ASC Topic") 606 and services rendered in connection with issuance of a consent related to our registration statement on Form S-8.
-Audit Fees for fiscal year 2019 increased by \$371,100 compared to the amount disclosed in our fiscal year 2019 proxy statement to reflect fees actually billed (as opposed to expected to be billed) for fiscal year 2019. - (2) Relates primarily to the research and development credit studies and international tax compliance and consulting services.
+Audit Fees for fiscal year 2019 increased by \$371,100 compared to the amount disclosed in our fiscal year 2019 proxy statement to reflect fees actually billed (as opposed to expected to be billed) for fiscal year 2019.